 What does the Nintendo Switch look like?

-The Nintendo Switch is essentially made of one tablet-like device with a 720p, 6.2-inch screen that can then be added to.
-Two controllers - called Joy-Cons - clip either side when portable, giving a Wii U GamePad-style experience.
+As stated above, the Nintendo Switch is essentially made of one tablet-like device with a 720p, 6.2-inch screen that can then be added to.
+The two Joy-Con controllers clip either side when portable, giving a Wii U GamePad-style experience.
 They then come off when the console is slotted into a docking station, so you can use the Switch like a regular console connected to your TV.

 When docked, you can clip the Joy-Con controllers onto a separate Joy-Con grip accessory to make a fully-fledged gamepad.

 What's more, each of the Joy-Cons can be used as a basic controller individually, allowing for two-player games when out and about.
 The Switch tablet unit has a kickstand so it can remain upright, like a portable TV, providing another option for gaming on the go.

 What are the Nintendo Switch specifications?

 We've know what it looks like and what it's like to play, but we will still have to wait to find out detailed hardware specs, as Nintendo has yet to publish them.